Formula One engines: Characteristics

 Formula One currently uses 1.6 litre four-stroke turbocharged 90 degree V6 double-overhead camshaft (DOHC) reciprocating engines.
 They were introduced in 2014 and have been developed over the subsequent seasons.
-Mostly from the 2023 season, specifications on Formula One engines, including the software used to control them and the maximum per-engine price to F1 teams of €15,000,000, have been frozen until the end of 2025, when the completely new 2026 spec will come into effect.
+Mostly from the 2023 season, specifications on Formula One engines, including the software used to control them and the maximum per-engine price to F1 teams of €15,000,000, were frozen until the end of 2025, when the completely new 2026 spec came into effect.

 High revolutions

-The history of F1 engines has always been a quest for more power, and the enormous power a Formula One engine produces had been generated by operating at a very high rotational speed, reaching over 20,000 revolutions per minute (rpm) during the 2004–2005 seasons.
+The history of F1 engines has always been a quest for more power, and the enormous power a Formula One engine produces is generated by operating at a very high rotational speed, reaching over 20,000 revolutions per minute (rpm) during the 2004–2005 seasons.
 This is because an engine, theoretically, produces double the power when operated twice as fast if combustion (thermal) efficiency and energy loss remain the same.
-High-revving engines won races no matter how much fuel it consumed and how much wasted heat it generated, as long as they produced more power over the competition.
-However, with the skyrocketing cost of exotic materials and production methods enabling the high-speed operation, and the realisation that such advancements in technology would likely never applied to production vehicles (because the resultant product is very inefficient), it was decided to limit the maximum rotational speed (rev) to 19,000 rpm in 2007.
-The maximum rev was further limited to 18,000 rpm in 2009, and to 15,000 rpm for the 2014–2021 seasons.
+High-revving engines won races no matter how much fuel they consumed and how much wasted heat they generated, as long as they produced more power than the competition.
+However, with the increasing cost of the exotic materials and production methods that enabled the high-speed operation and the realisation that such advancements in technology were unlikely to ever apply to production vehicles (because the resultant product is very inefficient), it was decided to limit the maximum rotational speed (rpm) to 19,000 in 2007.
+The maximum rpm was further limited to 18,000 in 2009 and to 15,000 for the 2014–2021 seasons.

 Still, the high speed operation of F1 engines contrasts with road car engines of a similar size, which typically operate at less than 6,000 rpm.